 Kaiser-Friedrich-Therme, Germany

 Indoor hot spring pool at Kaiser-Friedrich-Therme in Wiesbaden Germany with blue water and archway tiles surrounding the pool area.

-Is Kaiser-Friedrich-Therme textile-free?
+Is Kaiser-Friedrich-Therme always nude-only?

+Kaiser-Friedrich-Therme, Germany